patrickave/EcobeeAPI/README.md

   - After it pulls the info, it stores it in a MySQL Database

 # Future Plans:
-  - Maybe create a Django website and chart out the data using nodeJS
+  - Maybe create a Django website and chart out the data using nodeJS or reactJS/reactifydjango